Wondering how to do 21st century grunge fashion, sustainably? Read on….

 How to do this grunge fashion sustainably: Maison Attia makes perfect faux furs for grunge style.
 No surprise, since the owner is the wife of Smashing Pumpkins frontman Billy Corgan.

 8. Ironic Trucker Hats

 Some used trucker hats with ‘ironic’ intention, others used them to advertise their musical taste or promote bands, whilst even others used them to cover up grimy hair.
 Trucker hats suited all these purposes and more.

-Try: Zazzle has a great selection of caps, all vintage, all cool.
+How to do this grunge fashion sustainably: Genuine vintage is always best.
+Can’t find it?
+Zazzle has a great selection of caps, all vintage, all cool.

 High top, low top, it doesn’t matter.
 What does matter for grunge style sneakers is white laces.
 That’s it.
 Wear them with everything.

 How to do this grunge fashion sustainably: Converse canvas and rubber shoes are the classics.
 Make yours extra grungy by writing on the white bits, or sewing on badges.

 Image found on Pinterest